-The next generation of smartphones and computers could contain built-in spyware that can’t be turned off, if the European Commission follows its own leaked recommendations.
+It gets worse: the next generation of smartphones and computers could also contain built-in spyware that can’t be turned off, if the European Commission follows its own leaked recommendations.
 Prostasia Foundation opposes this move, warning that these measures “undermine the security and safety of adults and children alike, while failing to deter abusers from sharing such images by other means.”

 The Commission attempts to justify this audacious proposal on the basis that files on your device won’t be directly sent to the government, only a unique identifier of them will be.
 But this is a distinction without a difference.
 If the solution that the Commission favors is adopted, it means that unique information about every image on your device is being sent to government agents.
 This puts your privacy at risk, especially because in the hands of repressive governments and other maldoers, it is certain to be misused.